-The Bank will require retention agreements for its Competitive and Set-Aside Programs consistent with the requirements of section 1291.9(a)(7) and (a)(8) of the Regulations ("the Retention Vehicle").
+The Bank will require retention agreements for its Competitive and Set-Aside Programs consistent with the requirements of section 1291.915(a)(7) and (a)(8) of the Regulations ("the Retention Vehicle").
+For rental units, those requirements are set forth in the regulations pre-dating the November 2018 Final Rule, at section 1291.9(a)(8).
+For owner-occupied units, those requirements are set forth in the Final Rule at section 1291.15(a)(7).
+After December 31, 2019, retention agreements should no longer be recorded for owner-occupied units approved for rehabilitation-only.